Originally submitted by Jim Orem and Ginger Davidson

 Revised by J. Morgan

-According to the Farmer's Almanc, "Spring is the time when worms begin to emerge from the earth, ladybugs land on screen doors, green buds appear, birds chirp, and flowers begin to bloom.
+According to the Farmer's Almanac, "Spring is the time when worms begin to emerge from the earth, ladybugs land on screen doors, green buds appear, birds chirp, and flowers begin to bloom.
 The vernal, or spring, equinox signals the beginning of nature's renewal."
 It is also the time of year when Mother Nature hasn't really decided what she wants to do and things are very unpredictable.
-This year is no expection, and the fact that we have seen some unprecedented weather patterns makes me wonder what the upcoming bee season will bring like in the midwest around SE Indiana in 2017.
+This year is no exception.

 This volatility means that the items on your beekeeper 'to do' list depend on what is happening in nature and therefore, it becomes more of an art form.
 So, get with your mentor and learn from the experience of others.
-Listen to the sounds and make observations on what is happening in your area.
+Listen to the sounds and make observations on what is happening in your area and around your hives.
 Make notes on the flora and fauna.

 What a beekeeper should be doing in March: